xpsi-group/neost/joss/paper.md

 the track for theoretical models are fed through the framework, and what the main steps of analysis are after inference is complete.\label{fig:neost}](fig1.png){width=100%}

-NEoST is being used by the NICER collaboration for EoS inference using mass-radius posteriors generated from pulse profile modeling [@Raaijmakers:2019;@Raaijmakers:2020;@Raaijmakers:2021], specifically those generated using the X-PSI package [@Riley:2019;@Riley:2021;@Riley:2023].
+NEoST is being used for EoS inference using mass-radius posteriors generated from pulse profile modeling of NICER data [@Raaijmakers:2019;@Raaijmakers:2020;@Raaijmakers:2021;@Rutherford:2024], specifically those generated using the X-PSI package [@Riley:2019;@Riley:2021;@Salmi:2022;@Riley:2023;@Vinciguerra:2024;@Choudhury:2024].
 It has also been used to study EoS prior sensitivities using synthetic mass-radius posteriors [@Greif:2019] and to study the consequences of a potential dark matter component in neutron stars [@Rutherford:2023].

 The core routines of NEoST are written in Cython [@cython2011], and are dependent on the GNU Scientific Library [GSL,